dral3x/KotlinMultiplatformMobileDemo/README.md

 Sort of *"Clean Architecture"*

-5 main layers: Presentation, UseCase, Domain, Data and Framework
+3 main layers: Presentation, Domain, and Data

 ## Presentation (or UI) layer